Who We Are:

 The Leadership Conference on Civil and Human Rights and The Leadership Conference Education Fund seek a Policy Counsel to advance civil rights and social justice policy for the nation.
-This full-time position works in collaboration with interdepartmental disciplinary teams and with national coalition partners to formulate, coordinate and lead legislative and agency strategies to pursue transformative policy change to further civil rights.
-The Policy Counsel provides support for coalition taskforces and will work within the civil rights coalition priority issues framework.
-The primary focus of the position will be on promoting workplace rights and protections for all working people, and building worker power specifically for Black and Brown communities, women, LGBTQ individuals, people with disabilities, older workers, and other working people from communities that have historically been excluded from—or marginalized within—the paid labor force.
+This position works in collaboration with interdepartmental disciplinary teams and with national coalition partners to formulate, coordinate and lead legislative and agency strategies to pursue transformative policy change to further civil rights.
+The Policy Counsel will work primarily (80%) with the Employment Task Force.
+The focus of the position will be on promoting workplace rights and protections for all working people, and building worker power specifically for Black and Brown communities, women, LGBTQ individuals, people with disabilities, older workers, and other working people from communities that have historically been excluded from—or marginalized within—the paid labor force.
 The Policy Counsel will be knowledgeable about a wide range of workplace rights issues as well as federal employment, labor, and anti-discrimination law.
 In addition, the Policy Counsel will provide support (20%) to the Healthcare Task Force and identify areas of collaboration across The Leadership Conference task forces.
-The Policy Counsel will also be responsible for responding to emerging priorities as identified by the Executive Vice President (EVP) of Government Affairs, in consultation with the Senior Policy Counsel for Employment.
+The Policy Counsel will also be responsible for responding to emerging priorities in these areas as identified by the Executive Vice President (EVP) of Government Affairs, in consultation with the Senior Policy Counsel for Employment.
 This is a full-time position and is exempt from overtime pay.

-- Researches and drafts legal memoranda on federal bills and proposed administrative rules and regulations affecting civil rights
+- Researches and drafts legal memoranda on federal bills and proposed administrative rules and regulations affecting the rights of working people

-- Coordinates legislative policy briefings for Congressional and Executive Branch staff
+- Assists in the coordination of policy briefings for Congressional and Executive Branch staff

-- Provides in-depth analysis of current federal civil rights issues and legislation
+- Provides in-depth analysis of current federal and state workplace rights and healthcare issues and legislation, as needed

-- Writes and/or edits position papers and coalition advocacy letters, and other documents related to coalition priorities
+- Writes and/or edits position papers, public comments, coalition advocacy letters, and other documents related to coalition priorities

 - Assists in the development of educational materials, including reports, policy statements, congressional testimony, and talking points to educate policymakers and the general public on coalition priority issues

-- Works with program directors to convene and facilitate meetings of civil and human rights organizations to address timely public policy issues and to reach consensus positions
+- Assists the Senior Policy Counsel for Employment to convene and facilitate meetings of civil and human rights organizations to address timely public policy issues and to reach consensus positions

 - JD degree